Koredotcom/docs/docs/gale/models/overview.md

 * **Open-source model**: Choose from a curated list of 30+ popular open-source models or bring in any text generation model from Hugging Face.
 [Learn more](../models/open-source-models/open-source-models-overview.md).

 * **External models**: Add commercial models like OpenAI, Anthropic, Azure OpenAI, Cohere, and Google.
 You can also integrate your own hosted models into GALE using API connections.
 [Learn more](../models/external-models/external-models-overview.md).

+* **Quick deployment**: Deploy a model quickly in just a few steps - select the model, review parameters and hardware, and click Deploy.
+[Learn more](./fine-tune-models/deploy-a-fine-tuned-model.md).